This Article will Force You to Question Everything You Know about OCD

 Do you have compulsive checking behavior or are you a therapist that treats this disorder?
 Then this website is for you.

-Hey, I’m Chris and I have developed a new psycho-technology that helps people with Safety OCD Checking behavior to drastically reduce their compulsions and anxiety within two to four weeks.
+Hey, I’m Chris and I have developed a new psycho-technology that helps people with Safety OCD Checking behavior to drastically reduce their compulsions and anxiety within two to seven days.

-I help accomplish this by using a unique memory system that helps people to remember that what they have checked has been checked properly.
+I accomplish this by using a unique memory system that helps people to remember what they have checked has been checked properly.

 There are 4 steps to this process which I have named ‘The Look, Lock, Label & Leave System.’

 This system only works for Safety OCD Checking.
 This means it is specifically targeted to people who repeatedly check that their front door is locked, the water faucets are off, the stove is off, etc. It is also specifically targeted to people who fear that a catastrophe will happen if they haven’t checked properly.

 Traditional therapy (specifically ERP) works by helping people to live with doubt and uncertainty.

 The Look, Lock, Label & Leave System works by removing that doubt and uncertainty.

 We accomplish this by applying a unique code image for each thing we check, at the time of checking.
 Then we ‘label’ this stimulus to a body part.

 Thus when you start to worry about the front door being unlocked, all you have to do is revisit that particular body part that holds that coded image.